 Step 1 – Determine the proper type of visa for your need

-Review the common Non-immigrant Visas to determine what kind of visitor visa is suited for your purpose of travel.
+Review the common types of Non-immigrant Visa to determine what kind of visitor visa is suited for your purpose of travel.
 This would be either B1 or B2 US Visa.

 Step 2 – Fill out the application online